Merkava: Operation Protective Edge 2014

 No tanks were damaged during Operation Protective Edge.
-The Merkava Mk 4M tanks, fitted with the Trophy Active Protection system, intercepted anti-tank missiles and RPGs on dozens of different occasions during the ground operation.
+The Merkava Mk 4M tanks, fitted with the Trophy Active Protection system, intercepted anti-tank missiles and RPGs on dozens of occasions during the ground operation.
 During the operation, the system intercepted anti-tank weapons, mostly Kornet, and some Metis-M and RPG-29, proving itself effective against man-portable anti-tank weapons.
 By identifying the source of fire, Trophy also allowed tanks to kill a Hamas anti-tank team on one occasion.

 Giora Katz, head of Rafael's land division, stated that it was a "breakthrough because it is the first time in military history where an active defense system has proven itself in intense fighting."

-The 401st Brigade, equipped with Merkava Mk 4M tanks, alone killed between 120 and 130 Hamas militants during the ground fighting phase of Operation Protective Edge, according to the IDF.
+The 401st Brigade, equipped with Merkava Mk 4M tanks, alone killed between 120 and 130 Hamas fighters during the ground fighting phase of Operation Protective Edge, according to the IDF.